gzc/CLRS/README.md

 If you are interested in my project, you could complete problems which are marked **"UNSOLVED"** in the following.
 Or if you are interested in certain chapter that I haven't finished, you could fork my project and make a branch to finish it and pull request to me.Thanks very much.

 In order to speed up this project, I will ignore hard problems(for instance, problems in the end of every chapter) and review them when finishing mediocre problems.
+Moreover, I will also ignore some sections that seems not interesting.
 You could also help me finish these hard peoblems.

 If a problem is too easy to elaborate, I'll mark it as **straightforward** in order to speed up my progress.